 The FLEXA™ series analyzers are modular-designed analyzers used for continuous online measurements in industrial installations.
 They offer single or multi-sensor measurement.

 The FLEXA™ series analyzers are used for continuous on-line measurements in industrial installations.
 With an option for single or dual sensor measurement, they are the most flexible two-wire analyzer available.

 What is a 4-Wire analyzer?

 This terminology only refers to power supply of the analyzer.
 It does not have any reference to the number of wires.
 The 4-wire analyzers separate the power supply from the measurement output.
 As a minimum we need two wires for the power supply and two wires for the current output of the analyzer.
-The EXA450 has two analog outputs. four digital outputs.
-One digital input and of course the sensor input wiring.
-That is why EXA450 has 6 cable glands.
+FLXA402 has up to four analog outputs, one analog input, four digital outputs, one digital input, digital communication and of course the sensor input wiring.
 The advantage is that any functions are combined in one enclosure.
 Local control and alarm functions are possible.
 In small control installations this is a cost saving feature.